Occupation of Araucanía: Parliaments of Toltén and Ipilco (December 1869 – January 1870)

 In late 1869 and early 1870 Saavedra arranged two parliaments; one at Toltén and another at Ipinco.
 At Toltén Saavedra attempted to make agreements with the southern chiefs in order to isolate Quilapán.
 The chiefs attending the meeting could not agree on whether Saavedra should be allowed to establish a town in southern Araucanía or not.
 At Toltén Mapuche chiefs revealed to Saavedra that Orélie-Antoine de Tounens was once again at Araucanía.
 Upon hearing that his presence in Araucanía had been revealed Orélie-Antoine de Tounens fled to Argentina, having however promised Quilapán to obtain arms.
 There are some reports that a shipment of arms seized by Argentine authorities at Buenos Aires in 1871 were ordered by Orélie-Antoine de Tounens.
 A French battleship, d'Entrecasteaux, that anchored in 1870 at Corral drew suspicions from Saavedra of some sort of French interference.
-Accordingly there may have been substance to these fears as information given to Abdón Cifuentes in 1870 an intervention in favour of the Kingdom of Araucanía and Patagonia against Chile was discussed in Napoleon III's Conseil d'État.
+Accordingly, there may have been substance to these fears as information given to Abdón Cifuentes in 1870 an intervention in favour of the Kingdom of Araucanía and Patagonia against Chile was discussed in Napoleon III's Conseil d'État.

 At the parliament of Ipinco the Abajinos rejected all the points proposed by Saavedra.
 The parliament did nevertheless serve to weaken the Abajino–Arribano alliance.

 Declared war (May 1870 – March 1871)

 In 1870 the Chilean Army resumed its operations against the Mapuches.
 José Manuel Pinto formally declared war to the Mapuches on behalf of Chile in May 1870.
 In the 1870-1871 period the Mapuches tended to evacuate their families in advance prior to the arrivals of the looting Chilean Army.
 During the winter of 1870 the Chilean Army continued to burn rukas and steal livestock.
 These inconclusive operations were subject of ridicule in some Santiago newspapers.
 Despite this the situation of many Mapuche worsened; newspaper El Meteoro reported scarcity of food, livestock numbers had declined and harvest or sowing had not been possible for many Mapuches for almost three years.
 Domingo Melín, who went on behalf of Quilapán, sought unsuccessfully in 1870 a peace agreement with Chile.

 In the summer of 1871 Quilapán amassed an army that included reinforcement of Mapuches coming from Argentina and launched a campaign against the fortified Malleco Line and the settlers around it.
-This attack was repulsed by the Chilean Army whose cavalry had recently changed its Minié rifles by Spencer repeating rifle giving them a distinct advantage against the Mapuches.
+This attack was repulsed by the Chilean Army whose cavalry had recently replaced their Minié rifles with Spencer carbines, giving them a distinct advantage against the Mapuches.

 Quilapán sent a letter in March 1871 to Orozimbo Barbosa seeking for a peace agreement.
-No agreement took place but hostilities ceased for 10 years (1871-1881).
+No agreement took place but hostilities ceased for 10 years (1871–1881).
 Cornelio Saavedra renounced to the command of the Army of Operations of Araucanía (Ejército de Operaciones en la Araucanía) in 1871 due to political reasons.